sbg/Mitty/Readme.md

 See later for a list of read models supplied with Mitty and their characteristics

+### Creating custom read models

+**This is only needed if none of the existing read models match your requirements**

-### Prepare a Illumina type read model from a BAM
+#### Prepare a Illumina type read model from a BAM

-**This is only needed if one of the existing read models does not match your requirements.
-This allows you to sample reads from a BAM and build an empirical read model for Illumina** _The example assumes that a sample BAM file (sample.bam) has been downloaded to the working directory_
+_The example assumes that a sample BAM file (sample.bam) has been downloaded to the working directory_

 ```
+mitty -v4 bam2illumina \
+  sample.bam \
+  ./rd-model.pkl \
-mitty -v4 bam2illumina sample.bam ./rd-model.pkl "This model is taken from a BAM of unknown provenance" --every 5 --min-mq 30
+  "This model is taken from a BAM of unknown provenance" \
+  --every 5 \
+  --min-mq 30
 ```

+#### Create arbitrary Illumina type read models
+The read model file is just a Python pickle file of a dictionary carrying specifications for the model.
+You can create arbitrary models by specifying your own parameters.
+Please see the [read model documentation](docs/readmodelformat.md) for a description of all the parameters.

+#### Prepare completely synthetic read models
+Mitty also supplies a synthetic read model class and a corresponding model generator to generate custom models for this class.
+This allows us to quickly create reads with a wide variety of independently variable parameters.

+As an example, we will prepare a read model from scratch with the following properties: single end reads, read length of 121,

 ### Generating perfect reads